 White algae can be annoying in an aquarium.
 Sure, these common tank algae are not dangerous for your fish, but they develop and spread quickly.

 These algae look like a web with a slick film.
-They usually don’t grow on glass, but they can grow on driftwood, rocks, or decorations.
+They usually donโt grow on glass, but they can grow on driftwood, rocks, or decorations.

 Luckily, you can get rid of white algae, and if you know what causes them in the first place, you can prevent them from growing in the future.

 In this article, we explain all the possible causes of white algae in an aquarium and how to get rid of them.
+Also, check out my top recommended products to help maintain healthy, life-sustaining aquatic environments:

 Causes For White Algae